jackspirou/chip/README.md

 Anyway, excited that Golang's spirit of lexical simplicity seemed to support the value I saw in SNARL, I was inspired to try writing a toy scripting language that was equal with, or exceeded the lexically simplicity of Go.
-It seemed obvious to leverage Golang for the implementation of this experimental idea.
+It seemed obvious to leverage Golang for the implementation of this idea.

 With Go as a guide, I want to produce a toy scripting language that has extreme minimal syntax.
 I also want the Go implementation to be idiomatic.